 Brake Testing, B-Triples, Fatigue, Bridges and the Return of the Self-Clearing Defect

+The last week in trucking has seen Brake Testing, B-Triples, Fatigue, Bridges and the Return of the Self Clearing Defect make an appearance.
+The National Heavy Vehicle Regulator (NHVR) has reintroduced the self-clearing defect notice for heavy-vehicle defects that do not pose a safety risk.
 “This category will allow minor non-safety-related defects to be rectified by the operator, including where a vehicle’s number plate is obscured or illegible,” said Sal Petroccitto, NHVR CEO.
 “A self-clearing defect notice means the operator does not have to present the vehicle to an approved person to clear the notice.

 Read More